enzyme-context

 1) Install

-Enzyme Context has peer dependencies on and .
+Enzyme Context has peer dependencies on react and enzyme.
 Make sure they are installed and set up correctly before proceeding.

 Enzyme Context loves yarn: